JUNIOR TENNIS PROGRAMS

 Orange Ball Starters

-The goal of Orange Ball Starters is to introduce kids to all strokes and begin to work on rally skills.
-The first week will introduce kids to racquet skills, basic footwork, and groundstrokes.
-The following weeks will introduce the self feed and intention to rally and the service motion.
+The goal of Orange Ball Starters is to introduce kids to all strokes and begin to work on rally skills, with the goal of preparing players to enter the Junior Tennis Team program.

 Please note that 25 inch racquets are acceptable for this class.
-There are 12 spots available in each class with a 6 to 1 student coach ratio.
-This class is designed to prepare students to enter the Junior Team Tennis Program.
+Each class is capped at a 6 to 1 student coach ratio.
+June class registration available now, July registration coming soon!

 GREEN BALL CLASSES